-Other cards like the ANZ Frequent Flyer Black Visa and the Qantas Premier Platinum Mastercard offer two complimentary Qantas Club passes, which you could also value at $50 each if you were planning to fly with Qantas or Jetstar in the next 12 months.
+Other cards like the ANZ Frequent Flyer Black Visa and the Qantas Premier Platinum Mastercard offer two complimentary Qantas Club passes, which you could value at $50 each if you were planning to fly with Qantas or Jetstar in the next 12 months.

-Cards like the Citi Premier Mastercard offer two lounge passes for the Priority Pass program, which you could also value at $50 each if you were going to use them.
 It’s also worth considering the value of complimentary international travel insurance which is included with many rewards credit cards, as this could be worth hundreds of dollars if you had overseas travel booked.

-Many cards also offer soft benefits but can be hard to put an exact value on, like the Hilton Honors Silver status that comes with the American Express Explorer card and Marriott Bonvoy Gold status that comes with the American Express Platinum Charge card.
+Many cards also offer soft benefits but can be hard to put an exact value on, like the Hilton Honors Silver status that comes with the American Express Explorer card and Marriott Bonvoy Gold Elite status that comes with the American Express Platinum Charge card.

 Mid-level hotel status like this is hard to quantify with a dollar value because some benefits like complimentary room upgrades are only provided if available on arrival.